edoaltamura/rotational-ksz-macsis/README.md

 # Rotational kinetic SZ effect in MACSIS clusters

 #### Data products from the study by [Altamura et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023arXiv230207936A/abstract)

-A repository for suppelementary material from my publications on the rkSZ effect, and a collection of analysis tools for the MACSIS cosmological simulations ([Barnes et al., 2017](https://ui.adsabs.harvard.edu/abs/2017MNRAS.465..213B/abstract)).
+This repository contains suppelementary material from my publications on the rkSZ effect, and a collection of analysis tools for the MACSIS cosmological simulations.
+MACSIS is a suite of zoom-in simulations of galaxy clusters run with `Gadget-3` and the BAHAMAS sub-grid model.
+An overview of the most massive MACSIS cluster is shown below, with the kSZ maps in the insets at the bottom.

 ![Overview of the MACSIS 0 cluster](img/map_with_vectors_0.png)

-## Citation guidelines
+## 📚 Citing
 When using data products or code from this repository, and the results or insights derived from it, we recommend citing [Altamura et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023arXiv230207936A/abstract) using the [bibliography styles provided in ADS](https://ui.adsabs.harvard.edu/abs/2023arXiv230207936A/exportcitation).